 Organizations and offices helping under-represented people and causes often cannot afford to pay law students for summer work.
 Summer stipends help students do this important work without having to take additional loans to cover summer living expenses.

 In 1991, Lewis & Clark law students held the first Public Interest Law Project (PILP) auction raising enough money to help two students take jobs at the Legal Aid office in Portland during the summer.
 With the sweat of students and the support of the school and alumni, PILP has held an annual auction nearly every year since 1991 helping students take public interest positions in Oregon, across the country, and around the world during the summer months.
 Stipends are awarded based not only on the work that the host organization does, but also on the experience and supervision the student will receive.

-Visit PILP’s Stipend page for more details.
+Visit PILP’s Summer Stipend page for more details.

-Because Lewis & Clark is a member school of Equal Justice Works, students can apply to the Summer Corps and other Equal Justice Works programs.
-For a comprehensive list of funding sources, please visit the PSLawNet.org Summer Fundign Page.
-For further information on finding and fundign public interest work, see our Public Interest Careers page.
+Because Lewis & Clark is a member school of Equal Justice Works, students can apply to the AmeriCorps JD and other Equal Justice Works programs.
+For a comprehensive list of funding sources, please visit the PSJD.org Summer Funding site.
+For further information on finding and funding public interest work, see our Public Interest Careers web page.